 How to soak seeds for eating: Chia

-While very popular in health food circles, chia seeds do come wrought with phytic acid, lectins, phytoestrogens and insoluble fiber (source 1, 2, 3).
+While very popular in health food circles, chia seeds do come wrought with phytic acid, lectins, phytoestrogens and insoluble fiber (sources 1, 2, 3).
 Insert Sorry Face here.
 Yet, it’s true.
 When I use chia seeds NOW, as opposed to when I didn’t know, I use them as a tool (for example, a small amount in baking), and/or I ferment them first, which is like soaking, but more thorough: Fermenting is better and more effective at reducing the antinutrients in seeds.

 Here are a couple of approaches:

 - Sourdough: Make a baked good recipe, but add in a fermented product.
 This can be sauerkraut juice, kefir, yogurt etc. Make the recipe ahead of time, and allow it to sit at room temperature for 4 hours.
-Then put it in the fridge overnight or even for 2-3 days.
+Then put it in the fridge overnight or even for 2 to 3 days.
 This method works best when your original recipe already has some liquid that can be replaced by the probiotic liquid: Some water or milk in the original recipe gets replaced by the acidic medium or partially replaced; 1/4 cup of the acidic medium is usually enough to ferment the whole batter.

 - Make a base ferment, similar to a chia egg: Instead of mixing water with chia seeds to make a chia egg (egg substitute), mix kefir, yogurt, sauerkraut juice or another fermented product with the chia.
 Allow it to sit at room temperature for 4 hours.
 Then put it in the fridge overnight or for up to 6 days.
 Use a scoop of this base in any of your recipes, instead of using raw chia seeds or chia eggs.
 (Use a blender to more easily incorporate them into your batter.)
 The seeds in the fermented base will be predigested to varying degrees depending on how long they culture.
 The ratio for a soaked (probiotic) chia egg is 1 tablespoon chia or chia meal mixed well with 3 tablespoons probiotic liquid.
 Larger batches of this kind of base can be made as well: 1/3 cup chia seeds to 1 cup probiotic liquid, for example.